 Skill and expertise

 - MSc Industrial Ecology, Leiden University/Delft University of Technology (2016)

-- BA Liberal Arts & Sciences (major: politics, minor: earth and environmental sciences), University College Utrecht (Utrecht University) (2014)
+- BA Liberal Arts & Sciences (major: politics and human geography, minor: earth and environmental sciences), University College Utrecht (Utrecht University) (2014)